Panasonic G85 versus Sony A6500

 - More compact: Is smaller (120x67mm vs 128x89mm) and will fit more readily into a bag.

-If the number of relative strengths (bullet points above) is taken as a guide, the A6500 emerges as the winner of the match-up (7 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6500 is the clear winner of the contest (8 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.